open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 ![/workflows/tutorials/spikes/spikes.bonsai workflow](../../workflows/tutorials/spikes/spikes.bonsai)
 :::

-Based on the amplitude of the signal, set a fixed threshold for detecting spikes. <!-- discuss these details -->
+Based on the amplitude of the signal on the selected channel, set a fixed threshold for detecting spikes. <!-- discuss these details -->

 Visualize the spike data.